smartcrypto0/lighter-ts/docs/GettingStarted.md

 ## What is the Lighter TypeScript SDK?

 The SDK gives you everything you need to trade perpetual futures on Lighter Protocol from your TypeScript/JavaScript applications.
-It handles:
+It uses the **official lighter-go WASM signer** from [elliottech/lighter-go](https://github.com/elliottech/lighter-go) for all cryptographic operations.

+**Key Features:**
+- ✅ Uses official lighter-go signer (reference implementation)
 - ✅ Order creation (Market, Limit, TWAP)
 - ✅ Stop-loss and take-profit orders
 - ✅ Position management